MicrosoftDocs/Viva/Viva/insights/azure-templates/automate-exports.md

 ## Prerequisites

-* **Workplace Analytics licensed analyst** – Must be assigned a license and an Analyst role for Workplace Analytics and have query results with the data you want to export.
+* **Viva Insights or Workplace Analytics analyst** – Must be assigned a license and an Analyst role for Viva Insights or Workplace Analytics and have query results with the data you want to export.
 * **Microsoft Azure subscription** – If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) now.
 You’ll be using [Azure Active Directory](/azure/active-directory/), [OData connector](/azure/data-factory/connector-odata#supported-capabilities), and [Data Factory](/rest/api/datafactory/) for this setup.
 * **Azure data store** – Your data store must be [supported by the OData connector](/azure/data-factory/connector-odata).
 * **Azure admin** – You need Azure admin privileges to create and register the app in Azure.
 You also need to ask the Azure global admin to grant you permissions in Azure Data Factory to connect your new app to the Azure data store.